Salboni: Economy

 Bharatiya Reserve Bank Note Mudran Private Limited, a wholly owned subsidiary of the Reserve Bank of India, has banknote printing presses at Salboni and Mysore with a capacity of 16 billion note pieces per year.

 On 11 January 2007 JSW Steel had announced plans to construct a 10 million tonne steel plant in Salboni.
 Construction costs were estimated to be around 35,000 crore(5,3 million dollars).
 The plant was to be built on a 4300-acre plot of which 4000 acres were barren government land, 300 acres were bought from locals and 134 acres of the land was purposed for a cement plant.
 Unable to secure iron ore linkage, local villagers became disillusioned with the construction plans, as the projected economic boost failed to materialize.
 In 2014, JSW Steel announced that it would be returning 300 acres of land back to their original owners.
 After statements by the government that it would take back its land if it were left unused, JSW Steel announced in early 2016 that they were to build a cement plant and a power plant, and are looking to expand their plans where possible.

 Transport

 Salboni is well connected with major towns in the district by road.
 Salboni railway station is situated on Kharagpur–Bankura–Adra line of South Eastern railway division.

 Healthcare

-Salboni Rural Hospital, with 35 beds at Salboni, is the major government medical facility in the Salboni CD block.
+Salboni Super Speciality Hospital, with 200 beds at Salboni, is the major government medical facility in the Salboni CD block.